Some comments on dispersed harmony, arranged in chronological order:

 "In this style of composition (dispersed harmony)...each vocal part--treble, alto, tenor, and bass--contributes a sort of tune, occupying its own separate staff, with the parts freely crossing one another and the tenor, or third line, carrying the chief melody." -- From The Tradition, by Jim Carnes, January 1989

-Joel Cohen's notes on the The Boston Camerata's An American Christmas speaks of "dispersed harmony, with both soprano and tenor lines doubled..."
+Joel Cohen's notes on the The Boston Camerata's An American Christmas speaks of "'dispersed harmony,' with the soprano and tenor lines each doubled at the octave."
 (1993)

-"Each part (treble, alto, tenor or lead, and bass) retains a degree of melodic independence ("dispersed harmony")..." -- From Sacred Harp Singing: History & Tradition, by Steven Sabol, 2005
+"Each part (treble, alto, tenor or lead, and bass) retains a degree of melodic independence ("dispersed harmony")..." -- From Sacred Harp Singing: History and Tradition, by Steven Sabol, 2005

 Dispersed Harmony "...the parts cross over each other rather than running parallel." -- From Stormy Banks and Sweet Rivers: a Sacred Harp Geography, by James B. Wallace, 2007